LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/geospatial-enrichments.md

 # Where to set up an enrichment job

-[The spatial enrichment PySpark script] (https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/unrestricted/spatial_enrichment.py) is ready to use, without mofifications, in any new Terraform job module.
-All the geospatial enrichment job modules should be placed in the [aws_glue_spatial Terraform script] (https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-spatial.tf).
+[The spatial enrichment PySpark script](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/unrestricted/spatial_enrichment.py) is ready to use, without mofifications, in any new Terraform job module.
+All the geospatial enrichment job modules should be placed in the [aws_glue_spatial Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-spatial.tf).
 Each job is specific to a department (for data access reasons) and can enrich one or more tables in one go.
 It will typically write into a subfolder of this department's refined zone, called 'spatially_enriched'.
 This location is set in the `--target_location` parameter, and can then get crawled if you set the `crawler_details` section.
 How you schedule the job is your choice.
 Note that the additional python modules (rtree, geopandas) needed for the spatial joins MUST be set as a job parameter called `additional-python-modules`.

 This is an example of an enrichment job for Environmental Services.